-On this 10-day dive tour, we will drive the ring road around Iceland and visit all the underwater highlights as well as the amazing top-side sites and scenery Iceland has to offer.
-It is the ultimate dive tour in Iceland!
-This tour is also well suited for non-divers or snorkeling partners and travelling companions.
+On our 10 Day Tour around Iceland we will drive the Ring Road around Iceland and visit all the underwater highlights as well as many of the amazing top-side sites and scenery Iceland has to offer.
+It’s the ultimate dive tour in Iceland!

 18 (17 if accompanied by parent/guardian)

-For this tour to be confirmed, the minimum number of passengers has to be met.
-If the tour is not confirmed you will get a full refund.
+For this tour to be confirmed, the minimum number of 3 passengers has to be met.
+If the tour is not confirmed you will receive a full refund.

-Today we have a whole day of sight-seeing ahead of us as we drive from Seyðisfjörður down the East fjords and all the way along the South coast until we reach our accommodation for the night, in the vicinity of the small village Vík.
-The South Coast of Iceland is characterized by stunning scenery consisting of rugged mountains, sandy plains, fields of mossy green lava, bizarre rock and cliff formations interspersed with countless waterfalls of all shapes and sizes.
-We will of course also pass the majestic Vatnajökull Glacier with its numerous glacial tongues creeping down the valleys, providing a blue-white background to the otherwise black and green landscape of sands and low-growing vegetation, creating a unique play of light and colour.
-Besides admiring the passing landscape we will have the opportunity to make several carefully selected stops along the way in order to make the most of the experience.
-Some of the highlights we will visit are; the famous Jökulsárlón glacial lagoon where floating icebergs (and often seals) can be observed from a few meters´ distance; the black sand beaches and basalt columnar jointings at Vík; the beautiful Skógafoss waterfall and the even more beautiful seljalandsfoss waterfall.
+This is a travelling day during which we will drive from Seyðisfjörður all the way to Vík.
+But this day is more accurately described as another sight-seeing day.
+The South Coast of Iceland is characterized by stunning scenery consisting of rugged mountains, sandy plains, fields of mossy green lava, strange rock and cliff formations interspersed with countless waterfalls of all shapes and sizes.
+We will of course also pass the majestic Vatnajökull Glacier (Europe´s largest glacier, by far!) with its numerous glacial tongues creeping down the valleys providing a blue-white background to the otherwise black and green landscape of sands and low-growing vegetation, creating a unique play of light and colour.
+Besides admiring this landscape through the car windows we will have the opportunity to make several carefully selected stops along the way in order to make the most of the experience.
+Among the highlights we will visit are; the famous Jökulsárlón glacial lagoon where floating icebergs can be observed from a few meters´ distance; the black sand beaches and basalt columnar jointings at Vik.
 At the end of the day we will arrive at our hotel in the beautiful surroundings of moss-covered mountains, black sand beaches and the majestic Mýrdalsjökull Glacier.